 For example, at City of Hope, I see about 20 to 30 second-opinion patients per month.
 When a patient comes to me for a second opinion, I make sure we confirm the tissue diagnosis with our pathologist and ensure that the appropriate imaging studies have been done and interpreted correctly.

 About once or twice a month, I get a second-opinion patient who was diagnosed with a specific cancer that is actually less or more aggressive than anticipated.
 This discovery will definitely alter treatment and the patient's prognosis.
 Taking that next step in getting a second opinion can make a huge difference.

 What makes a cancer center like City of Hope the place to go for a second opinion?

-City of Hope is one of only 41 comprehensive cancer centers in the nation, as designated by the National Cancer Institute.
+City of Hope is one of only 49 comprehensive cancer centers in the nation, as designated by the National Cancer Institute.
 We practice evidence-based medicine and set standards and guidelines for cancer treatment.
 We conduct innovative basic and clinical research that is then put into practice for cancer care and treatment.
-At City of Hope, it is our job to keep up – to be on the front lines of groundbreaking research and the latest cancer treatments.
+It is our job to keep up – to be on the front lines of groundbreaking research and the latest cancer treatments.

 We specialize in multimodal therapy, with the latest technologies and medications for advanced cancer.
-Also, at City of Hope, we are greatly experienced in treating localized and locally advanced cancers with robotic surgery.
+Also, at City of Hope we are greatly experienced in treating localized and locally advanced cancers with robotic surgery.